Back-to-School Vaccinations Made Simple

 The series of inoculations that your toddler needs at his or her 18-month well visit will vary based on your child’s past history of vaccinations.
 He or she may need a dose of:

 Vaccinations recommended when your child is between 19 and 23 months of age depends on which ones were -- or were not -- given during earlier visits.
 These may include:

 Two to Three Years

-From age two to three, your child may need a dose of the MMR and/or varicella or chicken pox vaccine, depending on when he or she received the last dose.
+From age two to three, your child may need a dose of the chicken pox vaccine, depending on when he or she received the last dose.

 That’s not all.
 Your child may also need the pneumococcal polysaccharide vaccine (PPSV) if he or she has certain underlying medical conditions.
 This is typically given two or more months after the last dose of the pneumococcal conjugate vaccine (PCV).